-3.2.4 Financial Reporting Manager responsible for preparing the Company's accounting records
+3.2.4 Officer in Charge of preparing the Company's accounting records

-During 2016, Mr. Carlo Gainelli, Head of Group Accounting and Administration, was appointed to act as Financial Reporting Manager, and this office was confirmed by the Board of Directors at its meeting of 8 June 2016, after consultation with the Board of Statutory Auditors, to expire only when the acting Board of Directors ceases from office.
+The role of Officer in Charge (the "Officer in Charge") of drawing up the corporate accounting documents was assigned to Mr Carlo Gainelli, Head of the Group Accounting and Administration Department, and this office was confirmed by the Board of Directors at its meeting of 8 June 2016, after consultation with the Board of Statutory Auditors, to expire only when the acting Board of Directors ceases from office.

-In compliance with the provisions of Article 26 of the By-laws, the aforementioned Manager is an expert in the areas of administration, finance and control, and satisfies the integrity requirements imposed on Directors by applicable regulatory provisions.
-In compliance with the provisions of the Decree of the President of the Italian Council of Ministers of 25 May 2012, furthermore, he does not hold any office in the governing or audit bodies of, or perform executive functions at, Eni S.p.A. or its subsidiaries, nor is he involved in any direct or indirect professional or economic capacity with those companies.
+In compliance with the provisions of Article 26 of the By-laws, the above mentioned Officer in Charge is an expert in the areas of administration, finance and control, and satisfies the integrity requirements imposed on Directors by applicable regulatory provisions.
+In compliance with the provisions of the Decree of the President of the Council of Ministers of 25 May 2012, furthermore, he does not hold any office in the governing or audit bodies of, or perform executive tasks at, Eni S.p.A. or its subsidiaries, nor is he involved in any direct or indirect professional or economic capacity with those companies.

-The aforementioned Manager has put in place suitable administrative and accounting procedures for preparing the financial statements and consolidated financial statements, and any other communications of a financial nature.
+The above mentioned Officer in Charge has implemented suitable administrative and accounting procedures for preparing the financial statements and consolidated financial statements, and any other communications of a financial nature.

-The Company's acts and communications notified to the market pertaining to accounting disclosure, including interim disclosure, must be accompanied by a written declaration by the aforementioned Manager certifying that the financial disclosure corresponds to the data contained in the Company's accounting books and records.
+The Company's acts and communications notified to the market pertaining to accounting disclosure, including interim disclosure, must be accompanied by a written declaration by the above mentioned Officer in Charge certifying that the financial disclosure correspond to the data contained in the Company's accounting books and records.

-More specifically the aforementioned Manager, together with the CEO, certifies the following, by a special report on the annual financial statements, on the consolidated financial statements and on the short-form half-year financial statements:
+More specifically the Officer in Charge, together with the CEO, certifies the following, in a special report on the annual financial statements, on the consolidated financial statements and on the short-form half-year financial statements:

-- that the administrative and accounting procedures applied during the period to which the documents refer, are adequate and have been effectively applied; - that the documents are drafted in compliance with applicable international accounting standards recognized in the EU pursuant to EC Regulation No. 1606/2002 of 19 July 2002, of the European Parliament and Council; - that the documents correspond to the data contained in the accounting books and records; - that the documents truthfully and accurately represent the capital, profit and loss and financial position of the Company and of all of the companies included in the consolidation; - for the annual financial statements and the consolidated financial statements, that the report on operations includes a reliable analysis of the business performance and operating result, and of the situation of the Company and all of the companies included in the consolidation, as well as a description of the main risks and uncertainties they could be exposed to;
+- that the administrative and accounting procedures applied during the period to which the documents refer, are adequate and have been effectively applied; - that the documents are drafted in compliance with applicable international accounting standards recognized in the EU pursuant to EC Regulation No. 1606/2002 of 19 July 2002, of the European Parliament and Council; - that the documents correspond to the data contained in the accounting books and records;

-for the short-form half-year financial statements, that the interim report on operations contains a reliable analysis of the information specified in paragraph 4 of Article 154-ter of the Italian Consolidated Financial Act (TUF).
+- that the documents truthfully and accurately represent the capital, profit and loss and financial position of the Company and of all of the companies included in the consolidation; - for the annual financial statements and the consolidated financial statements, that the management report includes a reliable analysis of the business performance and operating result, and of the situation of the Company and all of the companies included in the consolidation, as well as a description of the main risks and uncertainties facing same; - for the abbreviated half-yearly financial statements, that the interim management report contains a reliable analysis of the information specified in paragraph 4 of Article 154-ter of the Consolidated Law on Finance (TUF).

-To facilitate information flows, this Manager may attend Board of Directors' meetings where issues arise pertaining to accounting matters.
+To facilitate information flows, the Officer in Charge may attend Board of Directors' meetings where issues arise pertaining to accounting matters.

-He/she prepares periodic reports on the activities to be implemented, and on the results of controls carried out, which are made available to the Board of Directors.
+He prepares periodic reports on the planning of activities required, and on the results of controls carried out, which are made available to the Board of Directors.

-He/she opens a direct and reciprocal information channel with the Board of Statutory Auditors, by organizing regular meetings to examine significant administrative issues and to assess the results of the work carried out; he/she opens a similar channel with the Supervisory Body, by sending it periodic reports on the results of the controls carried out where these are of relevance to the Supervisory Body's specific remit.
+He opens a direct and reciprocal information channel with the Board of Statutory Auditors, by organising regular meetings to examine significant administrative issues and to assess the results of the work carried out; he opens a similar channel with the Supervisory Body, by sending it periodic reports on the results of the controls carried out where these are of relevance to the Supervisory Body's specific purview.